 We now want to let RetroArch know which emulator core to use when playing N64 games by default, so right-click on the N64 playlist, go to ‘Associate Core’ then select Mupen64Plus.

 Step 4 – Download Box Art Thumbnails

-If you want to download thumbnails including the box art which is visible in RetroArch frontend you select games, then simply go to the Nintendo 64 playlist that has been created, right click and select ‘Download all thumbnails’ then for ‘This Playlist’.
+If you want to download thumbnails including the box art which is visible on the RetroArch frontend you select games, then simply go to the Nintendo 64 playlist that has been created, right-click and select ‘Download all thumbnails’ then for ‘This Playlist’.

 It is advisable here if you have a lot of games imported, then it can take some time to download all of the thumbnails, so you may decide to do this later.